 Once the decision to start working with drone inspections has been made, it’s time to decide how.
 There are generally three ways of going about it.

-If you’re looking for a checklist of important factors to consider, when choosing a partner, look no further.
+Or, if you’re looking for a checklist of important factors to consider, when choosing a partner, look no further.

 Drone inspections produce a lot of visual data, but that in itself is not a valuable product.
 The value comes, from what you can do with that data.

-Unfortunately, a lot of people in the drone inspection industry, make the fatal mistake of underestimating the data management task, and end up literally drowning in data.
+Unfortunately, a lot of people in the drone inspection industry, make the fatal mistake of underestimating the data management task and end up literally drowning in data.

 So what exactly is the value of visual data, and how can you get the most from yours?
 We have compiled this short piece to give you all the insights.

-Make sure your data is stored on secure servers, and is easily accessible for anyone who might need to review it.
+Make sure your data is stored on secure servers and is easily accessible for anyone who might need to review it.
 This will be a big advantage now, and in a year, when you need to review it again.

 Moving large amounts of images is a real pain, so do your research before choosing a storage platform.